2018 Carolina Panthers season: Week 9: vs. Tampa Bay Buccaneers

 The Panthers went into half time up 35–14.
 In the third quarter Tampa Bay scored a touchdown making the score 35–21.
 Carolina and Tampa Bay both scored a touchdown in the fourth.
 The Panthers won 42–28, and improved to 6–2.

 Week 10: at Pittsburgh Steelers

 In this Thursday night game, the Steelers were too much for the Panthers, as the Steelers' defense sacked Cam Newton five times and returned an interception for a touchdown, while their offense scored on seven of their eight drives under Ben Roethlisberger, who threw for five touchdowns and recorded a perfect passer rating, culminating in a 21–52 loss.

 With the crushing loss, the Panthers' three game winning streak was snapped, and they fell to 6–3.

+Cam Newton went 23 for 29, throwing for 193 yards, 2 touchdowns, and 1 interception, giving him a passer rating of 103 in spite of the Steelers suffocating defense.

 Week 11: at Detroit Lions

 Carolina had a chance to win at the end of the game with a two-point conversion attempt.
 However, Newton's pass intended for Wright fell incomplete.
 With the loss, the Panthers fall to 6-4.